-Funded researchHuman capital and the labor market
+Funded researchHuman Capital and Wellbeing

-How, if at all, does economic inequality affect the development of human capital, and to what extent do aggregate trends in human capital explain inequality dynamics?
+How does economic inequality affect the development of human capital, and to what extent do aggregate trends in human capital explain inequality dynamics?